An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 -

-Now Assist: This is their big generative AI feature.
+Now Assist: This is their generative AI brand.
 Think of it as the tool that handles tasks like summarizing long, complicated case histories, drafting new content, or even helping write code.
-It's powered by a mix of ServiceNow’s own language model (the Now LLM) and models from Microsoft Azure OpenAI.
+It's powered by a mix of ServiceNow's own language model (the Now LLM) and models from Microsoft Azure OpenAI, IBM WatsonX, and Google Gemini.

 -

-AI Agents: These are essentially autonomous bots designed to understand what a user is asking for and act on it.
-The big idea is for them to resolve common issues with little to no human intervention.
+AI Agents: These are autonomous bots designed to understand what a user is asking for and act on it.
+The goal is for them to resolve common issues with little to no human intervention.

 -

-Predictive Intelligence: This is the more traditional side of AI, using machine learning to do things like classify incoming tickets, route them to the correct teams, and spot trends based on past data.
+Predictive Intelligence: This is the more traditional side of AI, using machine learning to classify incoming tickets, route them to the correct teams, and spot trends based on past data.

 -

-AI Search: This is a smarter, Google-like search engine for your self-service portals.
+AI Search: This is a smarter, intent-based search engine for your self-service portals.
 It helps users find direct answers from knowledge bases, not just a long list of links.

 When you put them all together, the goal is to create a more automated and intelligent environment for managing everything from IT tickets to customer support requests.